wwoods/git-results/README.md

 Changelog
 ---------

+* 2015-1-7 - Fixed up crashes during filesystem move in two ways: First, all files that can be copied are copied before an error is reported.
+Second, any errors during this phase of the simulation will cause the experiment to be marked failed rather than deleted.
 * 2014-12-11 - Added -r or --retry-until-stall flag to register a run with git-results --supervisor, which scans a user's .gitresults directory attempting to start any experiments that have stopped and are still in -run state.
 Note